 Another way to get to the Seymour Demonstration Forest is via Lynn Canyon.
 Drive (or take Transit) to the top of Lynn Valley Road and park by the End of the Line General Store coffee shop (located at 4913 Lynn Valley Road).

-From the top of Lynn Valley Road, walk down the hill, across Pipe Bridge and up the trail, about 10 or so minutes, until you reach the same parking lot that you would have reached driving up Lillooet Road.
-From the parking lot you can walk to Rice Lake, or ride your bicycle or jog along the Demonstration Forest’s paved path/roadway.
+From the top of Lynn Valley Road, walk down the hill, across Pipe Bridge and up the trail for about 10 or so minutes.
+If you do that you’ll reach the same parking lot that you would have reached driving up Lillooet Road.
+From the parking lot, you can walk to Rice Lake, or ride your bicycle or jog along the Demonstration Forest’s paved path/roadway.

 Below some suggestions to help you make the most out of your trip to the Seymour Demonstration Forest.

-TIP #2: Take a snack and drinks as there are no stores in the area, although there is a coffee shop at the top of Lynn Valley Road.
+TIP #2: Take a snack and drinks as there are no stores in the area.
+There is, however, a coffee shop at the top of Lynn Valley Road.